MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamsEnvironmentConfig.md

 ## SYNOPSIS

-Sets environment specific configurations on local machine and will be used to connect to the right environment when running connect-microsoftteams
+Sets environment-specific configurations on the local machine and is used to connect to the right environment when running Connect-MicrosoftTeams.

 ## SYNTAX